aeharding/sevenhills/src/specials.md

 > I want a sweet deal<br>
 > To skydive at Seven Hills<br>
-> Not this lame hauki
+> Not this lame haiku